Strategic Human Capital Insights

 Posted by Joanne Flynn

-In the past, I have written extensively about How to Make a Killer Presentation.
-There are many do’s and don’t on the topic.
+In the past, I have written extensively about How to Make a Great Presentation.
+There are many do’s and don’ts on the topic.
 Recently, I attended a 3-day conference, (or attempted to try to make it through a 3-day conference).
 Sitting in the audience, I was continually reminded about everything that went wrong with the presentation process I was witnessing.
-So, I felt compelled to share the experience, and some of my observations, with the hope that you don’t do any of these mistakes in your presentation.
-Always remember, there are humans sitting in the audience.
+So, I felt compelled to share the experience and some of my observations, hoping you don’t make any of these mistakes in your presentation.
+Always remember that humans are sitting in the audience.
 Don’t make them think twice about staying for your presentation.

 Read More